Rahmah el Yunusiyah: Marriage

 Her family arranged for her to be married to a scholar named Bahauddin Lathif in 1916, while she was still a student in Padang Panjang, and she was required to leave school.
 However, she continued to study Islam in private study circles starting in 1918.
 In 1922, her husband married two more wives, and el Yunusiyah obtained a divorce before returning to her education; they had not had any children during their marriage.

 Educational activism and leadership

 El Yunusiyah's family had long been involved in Islamic education in West Sumatra, and in 1915 her brother Zainuddin Labay el Yunusi had founded the Dinayah School; Rahmah became a student there.
 After returning to study there when her marriage ended in 1922, she led study sessions among the girls outside of class.
-This study circle was influenced by Ruhana Kuddus's Amai Setia; it was called the Women and Girl's Association.
+This study circle was influenced by Ruhana Kuddus' Amai Setia; it was called the Women and Girl's Association.
 (Note: Dutch: Vrouwenbond dan Meisyeskring, Indonesian: Perkumpulan Wanita dan Kelompok Gadis.)